 Doing that will take you to the Branch View of your repository.
 From there, you can see all the branches that are affecting your coding time.

-For instance, the top branch below had a coding time of almost eight days – a length of time that contributed to the Coding Time for the team being higher.
+For instance, the top branch below had a coding time of almost eight days – a really long time!

-Note, too, that you can see the exact contribution that any branch is making to the overall Cycle Time by simply hovering your mouse over the Cycle Time column of the given branch.
-Thus you can quickly see which branches are causing problems for your Coding Time.
+Note, too, that you can see the exact contribution that any branch is making to the overall cycle time by simply hovering your mouse over the cycle time column of the given branch.

 Preventing High Coding Time

 The first thing you can do towards that goal is to educate your team on the need for dividing your work into small, manageable chunks.
-Pull requests that are too large are a clear indication that the chunks of work are too big.
-Big Pull Requests will also tend to make PR Review Time longer as well.
+This will improve coding time and have positive cascading effects downstream on pull request times, as mentioned above.

-Keeping Coding Time, and thus Cycle Time, under control is a critical means to continuously improving your software development process.
-By monitoring Pull Request size, keeping an eye on individual branches where Coding Time is pressing up against your limits, and by warning you and your team about Work at Risk, you can ensure that your Coding Time stays under control.
+Keeping coding time, and thus cycle time, under control is a critical means to continuously improving your software development process.
+By keeping an eye on individual branches where coding time is pressing up against your limits, and by warning your team about branches not meeting your team goals, you can ensure that your coding time stays under control.